themrdemonized/xray-monolith/README.md

 5. For batch builds of all configurations use `batch_build.bat`
 6. For successful compilation, **the latest build tools with MFC and ATL libraries is required**

+Working with Hot Reload feature using VS2022 for quick feedback flow:
+1. Follow the "How to compile exes" guide above
+2. Start VS2022 solution as admin
+3. Select DebugDX11 Solution Configuration **note that this configuration compiles .exes in an extremely unoptimized state.
+To launch the game you might need as much as 20gb of free RAM and the game will run at about 50% of the performance of .exes built using release configurations.
+The upsides are a working Hot Reload feature and much easier debugging as no symbols are optimized-away and no methods are inlined so the code executes the exact way it reads**
+4. VS2022 -> top menu bar -> Build -> Rebuild Solution
+5. Upon successful build you will see a log output with a path like so: `\xray-monolith\_build\_game\bin_dbg`
+6. Copy the newly built .exe file AND the .pdb file into your Anomaly/bin folder
+7. Start the game using the newly built .exe file, it does not matter if it's vanilla Anomaly, GAMMA or a different modpack as long as you use the newly built .exes
+8. Once the game started ATL+TAB to VS2022 and navigate to Debug -> Attack to process...
+(CTRL+ALT+P)
+9. Attach to AnomalyDX11.exe **this operation requires VS2022 to be launched using admin permissions, you will be prompted to relaunch the VS2022 as admin if you haven't**
+10. Introduce some minor change to the code, save the edited file and execute Hot Reload (VS2022 -> top menu bar -> Debug -> Apply Code Changes (ALT+F10)) **the option to Hot Reload the code will become available only once you've successfully attached a debugger  to a running process and VS2022 switched to debug view**
+11. If everything worked correctly you should see a loading bar indicating recompilation & reload process, once finished you should immediately be able to observe difference in the execution of the code
+12. Happy modding!
+Makes sure to read Hot Reload documentation: https://learn.microsoft.com/en-us/visualstudio/debugger/supported-code-changes-cpp?view=vs-2022
+13. A short video demonstration of the entire process: https://youtu.be/MmZwyM2QO38

 ## Changelog
 **2025.12.23**
 * Removed dependency on obsolete `Loki` library, reduced size of exe and pdb files (https://github.com/ixray-team/ixray-1.6-stcop/commit/4dc52310a94829c254ea03019399afac12f77450, https://github.com/ixray-team/ixray-1.6-stcop/commit/8e916f28fbc293628b61d8b3270e33b91294f31a)